warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 \end{split}
 $$

+TODO: Make footnote.
+I'm not sure *why* these relations hold.
+It's true by magic.

+TODO: I never explain what \{ \} curly brackets mean!
+They represent sum of products!

+TODO: Either explain creation and annihilation operators better, or add MIT OCW harmonic oscillators to the prerequisites.

-I'm not sure *why* these relations hold, but we can derive some interesting properties of operators that obey the above relations, namely the Pauli exclusion principle.
+We can derive some interesting properties of operators that obey the above relations, namely the Pauli exclusion principle.